Warning - This Page Contains Pictures of Baby Poop!

 - Your milk should come in between days 3 and 6.
 Here are things that may delay the onset of mature breast milk production.
 Also, see "when will my milk come in?"

-During the first few weeks after birth, nursing frequently is vital; this will help a mother build a good supply.
+Nursing frequently is vital during the first few weeks after birth; this will help a mother build a good supply.

 Things That Are Normal!